syncfusion-content/blazor-docs/blazor/mention/getting-started.md

 ## Binding data source

-After initialization, populate the Mention with data using the `DataSource` property.
+After initialization, To populate a Mention with data using the `DataSource` property

 {% tabs %}
 {% highlight razor %}